StanfordSpezi/SpeziLLM/Sources/SpeziLLMLocalDownload/SpeziLLMLocalDownload.docc/SpeziLLMLocalDownload.md

     var body: some View {
         LLMLocalDownloadView(
+            downloadDescription: "The Llama2 7B model will be downloaded",
             llmDownloadUrl: LLMLocalDownloadManager.LLMUrlDefaults.llama2ChatModelUrl, // Download the Llama2 7B model
             llmStorageUrl: .cachesDirectory.appending(path: "llm.gguf") // Store the downloaded LLM in the caches directory ) {